KhronosGroup/KTX-Software/BUILDING.md

 Construction of a new build system and portable loader tests is underway.
 At present the Mac OS X, iOS and Windows(GL) builds of `libktx` and `loadtests` are completed.
+There are three versions of
+loadtests: GL3, ES1 and ES3.
+GL3 can be built on Mac and Windows.
+ES1 can be built on iOS and with the PowerVR emulator on Windows.
-Builds for at least one OpenGL<sup>&reg;</sup> ES 3.x SDK on Windows and for Linux and Android will follow.
+ES3 can be built on iOS and with any of the major emulators on Windows.
+Builds for for Linux and Android will follow.

 Mac OS X and Windows builds of `toktx` are also completed.
 A build for Linux will follow.

 Dependencies
 ------------